 Meanwhile, a stalled car due to an empty fuel tank will be towed to the nearest gas station.
 A towing fee will need to be paid and a traffic violation receipt (TVR) will be issued.
 The same goes for stalled vehicles due to engine trouble.

 On the other hand, illegally parked vehicles will be towed due to obvious reasons.
-The prohibited areas to park are defined below, but basically, if it’s not a legal parking space, you should be wary of the consequences.
+Prohibited areas to park on are defined on the next paragraph, but basically, if it’s not a legal parking space, you should be wary of the consequences.

 Prohibited areas to park

 An open space in the street doesn’t immediately give you the license to park on it.
 Some areas are labeled as no parking zones by the MMDA and local government units.
-For starters, all areas with “NO PARKING” signs are not there for no apparent reason.
-You are also not allowed to park in national roads and mabuhay lanes in Metro Manila.
+For starters, all areas with 'NO PARKING' signs are not there for no apparent reason.
+You are also not allowed to park on national roads and Mabuhay lanes in Metro Manila.
 Blocking the driveways, pedestrian lanes, sidewalks, paths, alleys, and bridges are also prohibited.

 The whole towing process is not as simple as going there, clamping the car, and dragging it to the impounding area.
 There are certain steps and rules that MMDA/private towing companies should follow so that the whole process will be legit.

 If the illegally parked vehicle is attended, it will not be towed.
 However, a TVR will be issued to the driver and will be asked to leave immediately.
 If unattended, the tow truck should honk 5 times in order to send a signal to the missing driver.
 After a minute without response, the tow truck should do this again to serve as a final warning.
 If the driver didn’t show up, they will be compelled to tow the car and bring it to the impounding area in Brgy.
 San Isidro, Tarlac.

 If the driver shows up after the car has already been clamped, the tow truck shall proceed with the towing process.
 A TVR will be issued and towing fees shall apply.